bacontime/blog-mirror/nature/astrosymbols.md

 And here are a few more bigger than Ceres, big enough to probably count as dwarf planets, even if they aren't as dramatically large as the previous list.

+And you know, what the heck?
+Enceladus is teeny tiny, but it's interesting enough to include.
+So throw that one in the list too.

 <table>
 <thead><tr>